The Devil and the Deep Blue Sea

 I was overjoyed.
 After all these years!
 I felt a shiver of recognition ripple through my compounded layers, and I felt compelled to try and converse with her.
 Perhaps, I thought, this was the emotion needed for her, for you, and for yours to finally listen to me; maybe fear could be the bridge between your kind and mine.

 I tested out my theory.
-At first, I tried clicking and creaking, but she just curled into a corner behind one of my boulders and sat as silent as a mouse.
+At first, I tried clicking and creaking, but she just curled into a corner behind one of my boulders and crouched like a silent, trembling mouse.
 Frustrated, I raised my voice slightly and emitted a low, resonant rumble that filled the cave.
 I heard her scream out in response.
 I could barely believe it!
 The noise filled my core with a joy I did not think was possible.
 I had been heard!
 I became excited, and I released around her an almighty, booming avalanche of rock to frighten more conversation from her.

 Sadly, she never spoke again, but then, she was only the first to test my theory.